I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/srb/nf-srb-scsiportgetuncachedextension.md

 <p><b>ScsiPortGetUncachedExtension</b> returns a virtual address pointer to the uncached extension.
 If it cannot allocate the requested memory, it returns <b>NULL</b>.</p>

 ## -remarks
-<p><b>ScsiPortGetUncachedExtension</b> can be called only from miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557300">HwScsiFindAdapter</a> routine and only for a bus-master HBA.
+<p><b>ScsiPortGetUncachedExtension</b> can be called only from miniport driver's <a href="storage.hwscsifindadapter">HwScsiFindAdapter</a> routine and only for a bus-master HBA.
 Calls from other miniport driver routines will result in system failure or incorrect operation for the caller.</p>

 <p>Because high-end machines have caches and large memories, any memory to be shared between an HBA and the CPU must be specially allocated.
 Mailboxes or I/O request queues in system memory are examples of this type of shared memory.</p>

 <p>A miniport driver must set <b>SrbExtensionSize.</b> before calling <b>ScsiPortGetUncachedExtension</b> to change the size of its per-request storage based on <b>NumberOfPhysicalBreaks</b>.</p>

-<p>The <a href="https://msdn.microsoft.com/library/windows/hardware/ff557300">HwScsiFindAdapter</a> routine can call <b>ScsiPortGetUncachedExtension</b> only once for each bus-master HBA the miniport driver supports.</p>

-<p>To obtain the physical address for the uncached extension that the HBA can use, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff564636">ScsiPortGetPhysicalAddress</a>.</p>

-<p>The ScsiPort driver will free the memory allocated by <b>ScsiPortGetUncachedExtension</b> when the adapter device is stopped.</p>

-<p><b>ScsiPortGetUncachedExtension</b> can be called only from miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557300">HwScsiFindAdapter</a> routine and only for a bus-master HBA.
-Calls from other miniport driver routines will result in system failure or incorrect operation for the caller.</p>

-<p>Because high-end machines have caches and large memories, any memory to be shared between an HBA and the CPU must be specially allocated.
-Mailboxes or I/O request queues in system memory are examples of this type of shared memory.</p>

-<p>A miniport driver must set <b>SrbExtensionSize.</b> before calling <b>ScsiPortGetUncachedExtension</b> to change the size of its per-request storage based on <b>NumberOfPhysicalBreaks</b>.</p>

-<p>The <a href="https://msdn.microsoft.com/library/windows/hardware/ff557300">HwScsiFindAdapter</a> routine can call <b>ScsiPortGetUncachedExtension</b> only once for each bus-master HBA the miniport driver supports.</p>
+<p>The <a href="storage.hwscsifindadapter">HwScsiFindAdapter</a> routine can call <b>ScsiPortGetUncachedExtension</b> only once for each bus-master HBA the miniport driver supports.</p>

-<p>To obtain the physical address for the uncached extension that the HBA can use, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff564636">ScsiPortGetPhysicalAddress</a>.</p>
+<p>To obtain the physical address for the uncached extension that the HBA can use, call <a href="..\srb\nf-srb-scsiportgetphysicaladdress.md">ScsiPortGetPhysicalAddress</a>.</p>

 <p>The ScsiPort driver will free the memory allocated by <b>ScsiPortGetUncachedExtension</b> when the adapter device is stopped.</p>